MARTSIA: Enabling Data Confidentiality for Blockchain-based Process Execution: Background

-\textbf{\ABE} is a form of public key encryption in which the \emph{ciphertext} (i.e., an encrypted version of a \emph{plaintext} message) and the corresponding decryption key are connected through attributes~\cite{ABE,MAABE}.
+\textbf{\ABE.} \ABE is a form of public key encryption in which the \emph{ciphertext} (i.e., an encrypted version of a \emph{plaintext} message) and the corresponding decryption key are connected through attributes~\cite{ABE,MAABE}.
 In particular, \CPABE~\cite{CP-ABE,MultiAuthorityCP} associates each potential user with a set of attributes.
 Policies are expressed over these attributes using propositional literals that are evaluated based on whether a user possesses a particular property.
 In the following, we shall use the teletype font to format attributes and policies.
 For example, user \verb|0xB0|\ldots\verb|1AA1| is associated with the attributes \texttt{Supplier}, to denote their role, and \texttt{43175279}, to specify the process instance number they are involved in (the \emph{case id}).
 For the sake of brevity, we omit from the attribute name that the former is a role and the latter a process instance identifier (e.g., \texttt{Supplier} in place of \texttt{RoleIsSupplier} or \texttt{43175279} instead of \texttt{InvolvedInCase43175279}) as we assume it is understandable from the context.
-Policies are associated with ciphertexts and expressed as propositional formulae on the attributes (the literals) to determine whether a user is granted access (e.g., \texttt{Carrier or Manufacturer}).
+Policies are associated with ciphertexts and expressed as propositional formulae on the attributes (the literals) to determine whether a user is granted access (e.g., \texttt{Carrier or Manufacturer}). \\ As argued in the introduction, one goal of this work is to move away from a single source of trust (or failure); thus, we consider multi-authority methods.
+To decrypt and access the information in a ciphertext, a user requires a dedicated key.
+With \acrfull{maabe}, every authority creates a part of that key, henceforth \emph{\dk}.
+A \dk is a string generated via \MAABE on the basis of \begin{iiilist} \item the user attributes, and \item a secret key of the authority. \end{iiilist} To generate the secret key (coupled with a public key), the authority requires public parameters composed of a sequence of pairing elements that are derived from a pairing group via Elliptic Curve Cryptography (ECC).
+Due to space restrictions, we cannot delve deeper into the notions of pairing groups and pairing elements.
+We refer to~\cite{MAABE,miller1986use} for further details.
+Once the user has obtained a \dk from every required authority, it merges them obtaining the \emph{\fdk} to decrypt the message. \\ In the Cypertext-Policy variant of \MAABE, a ciphertext for a given message is generated from the public parameters, the public keys of all the authorities, and a policy.
+In our context, users are process participants, messages are the data artefacts exchanged during process execution, ciphertexts are encrypted versions of these artefacts, policies determine which artefacts can be accessed by which users, and keys are the tools granted to process parties to try to access the artefacts.
+In the following sections, we describe how we combine the use of blockchain and the Cypertext-Policy variant of \MAABE to create an access control architecture for data exchanges on the blockchain that meets the requirements listed in \cref{tab:requirements}.